Topics Map > Event Resources

 Pro and Con Grid

-The Pro and Con Grid approach has students follow a decision-making process by reviewing an issue, creating a list of pro and con arguments, and making a decision based on the weight and analysis of those points.
-A review of students’ lists reveals the depth and breadth of their analyses, capacity for objectivity, and strength of their decision-making skills.
+The Pro and Con Grid approach has students follow a decision-making process by reviewing an issue, creating a list of pro and con arguments, and deciding based on the weight and analysis of those points.
+A review of students lists reveals the depth and breadth of their analyses, capacity for objectivity, and strength of their decision-making skills.

 Think/Pair/Share